 Tunisian MNOs expecting 5G licences in 2021

-Stimulated by the Digital Tunisia 2020 program, a number of regulatory measures and infrastructure projects have been instituted aimed at improving internet connectivity to underserved areas.
+Tunisie Telecom signs three-year partnership with Vodafone Group, contracts Huawei to develop an LTE network;

-/EIN News/ -- Sydney, Feb.
-06, 2020 (GLOBE NEWSWIRE) -- Just released, this edition of Paul Budde Communication’s focus report on Tunisia outlines the major developments and key aspects in the telecoms markets.
+/EIN News/ -- Syndey, Feb.
+13, 2020 (GLOBE NEWSWIRE) -- Just released, this edition of Paul Budde Communication’s focus report on Tunisia outlines the major developments and key aspects in the telecoms markets.

 Tunisia has one of the most sophisticated telecommunications and broadband infrastructures in North Africa.
 Penetration rates for mobile and internet services are s among the highest in the region.
 Stimulated by the Digital Tunisia 2020 program, a number of regulatory measures and infrastructure projects have been instituted aimed at improving internet connectivity to underserved areas.
 These in initiatives will also see the auction of spectrum in the 800MHz band for IoT and mobile services.
 For its part the incumbent telco Tunisie Telecom has invested in its LTE network as well as vectoring VDSL and fibre infrastructure.
 The company is also in the process of migrating internet traffic to its new Broadband Network Gateway (BNG) platform.